Flaw (band): Breakups, side-projects, and internal strife (2005–2012)

-After the band broke up, band members moved onto new projects.
+After the band broke up, the band members moved onto new projects.
 Most notably, Volz, formed Five.Bolt.Main with drummer Ivan Arnold, who was one of the rotating members during Flaw's early independent years.
 They signed with Rock Ridge Records and released a studio album Venting, in 2005, before breaking up.
 Flaw reformed again in late 2006, with core members Volz, Daunt, and Ballinger.
 The band played a reunion show in March 2007, playing a previously unreleased track entitled "Do You Remember", and toured through April of the same years with a lineup of Volz, Daunt, Arny, Ballinger, and new bassist Van Avery.

 While the band initially had intentions on recording new material and releasing it, internal issues among members lead to many delays and hurdles.
 Progress slowed as Volz's focus turned to his solo work, recording and touring in support of his studio album Redemption across September and October 2007.
 Additional complications occurred by the start of 2008, with Volz and Daunt breaking off to form a new band called Foundation.
 The offshoot played a number of shows through 2008, but eventually returned to just performing as Flaw, as people became confused between the two considering the similar members and setlists.
 Still, the band continued to struggle with lineup changes, including short term stints with guitarist Nathan McDaniel, bassist Jimmie Stalings, and drummer Terry Harper.

 By January 2009, the band had reconvened its efforts to record a new album and attract label support.
 While the band failed to find label support, in November 2009, they still released a third studio album, completely independently, titled Home Grown Studio Sessions.
 The lineup included Volz, Arny, Juhrs, and two more newcomers, Andy Russ on guitar and Sean Rued on drums.
 The band toured in support of the album through the rest of the year, though the album did not sell well, with even Arny conceding that "a lot of people don't know it's out yet" 9 months after its release.
 The band continued to tour into 2010, with Chris Marple filling in on bass and guitar as the band needed replacements to the lineup.
 The band played shows with Tantric, Burn Halo, and Adema in September 2010.
 However, by the end of the year, internal conflict had again led to the cancellation of shows and inactivity within the band.